devsu88/vibecoding-agents-capstone-project/kaggle-copilot/README.md

 1. Open the local web interface link shown in the terminal (usually `http://localhost:8501`).
 2. Provide a Kaggle URL (e.g., `https://www.kaggle.com/competitions/digit-recognizer`) in the chat to begin.
-3. The agent will fetch the metadata, automatically download the `.csv` files, research models, and generate the final code.
+3. The agent will fetch the metadata, ask if you want to download the data locally, research models, and generate the final code.
 4. When prompted by the agent, either reply with `approve` to finalize and save the files, or provide feedback (e.g., "Use XGBoost instead") to trigger a revision loop.
 5. You can seamlessly switch between past projects using the **Past Conversations** menu in the sidebar!